GDC-ConsumerEdge/consumer-edge-core/README.md

 ## ![Provisioning Baselined Machines](docs/img/3.png "3") Provisioning Baselined Machines

+1. Create any overrides to variables using the `templates/instance-run-vars-template.yaml`.
+Adjust to match the provisioning instance run needs

+    ```bash
+    envsubst < templates/instance-run-vars-template.yaml > build-artifacts/instance-run-vars.yaml
+    ```

 1. Run the following and answer 'y' when propmted.
 This command will enter into the container image shell to run commands, do not `exit` until completed.